 In order to enable the Board to focus on strategy, planning and performance enhancement, the Board has delegated certain duties to its Board Audit Risk and Compliance Committee ("BARCC").
 The role of the BARCC is to assist the Board in fulfilling its statutory and fiduciary responsibilities with respect to the oversight of the effectiveness of risk management strategies and internal controls across the Company.
 The terms of reference of the BARCC are contained in a Board-approved charter.
-The members of the BARCC are the full Board, chaired by Mark Winger, an independent non-executive director.
+The members of the BARCC are the full Board, the Company's Chief Executive, Chief Financial Officer and Suncorp New Zealand Chief Risk Officer, and is chaired by Mark Winger, an independent non-executive director.

 The BARCC is required to meet at least six times a year.
 The BARCC approves an annual programme of work and this is used as a guide to the preparation of each BARCC meeting agenda.
 The BARCC receives regular reports from Senior Management and Executives of the Company, Suncorp Group Internal Audit (which provides independent and objective internal audit services to the Company) and the Company's external auditor.
-Other attendees of BARCC meetings include the Company's Chief Executive, Chief Financial Officer, Suncorp New Zealand Chief Risk Officer, Suncorp Group Internal Audit, the external auditor and the Appointed Actuary as requested.
-The BARCC reviews and makes recommendations to the Board on matters such as the Company's Risk Appetite Statement, Risk Management Strategy, Reinsurance Management Strategy, Internal Audit plan, its Delegations of Authority, Internal Capital Adequacy Assessment Process, financial statements and solvency returns.
+Other attendees of BARCC meetings include Suncorp Group Internal Audit, the external auditor and the Appointed Actuary as requested.
+The BARCC reviews and makes recommendations to the Board on matters such as the Company's Risk Appetite Statement, Risk Management Programme, Reinsurance Management Strategy, Internal Audit plan, its Delegations of Authority, Internal Capital Adequacy Assessment Process, financial statements and solvency returns.
 The BARCC regularly updates the Board on its activities and copies of its minutes are provided to the Board.